wrishavgogo/Behavioral-Interview-/Google Behavioural Round/Client, Deadline, and Process Improvement Questions/Q1.	What would you do if you were going to miss a project deadline?/2025-06-12/readme.txt

 Splits neither was I.
 Intend of waiting furthur I infamed my prodhI manager and my manage got this, which led to steam, having disrussims und decided to Keap it simple und just considen ,splet.
-Rent →
+Result →
-The product managers were than fut that I had informed them couly on and they we alto convince eadinship.
-Dev elfat localiged to my team and rest of the teamy had to do no change.
+The product managers were thank full that I had informed them couly on and they we alto convince eadinship.
+Dev effort localized to my team and rest of the teamy had to do no change.
-Outc the yeunts we culy malbel te ist ane.
-Ret ue wte able to cata.
+Out of 4 events on the month of november we missed on 1 event , and were able to ship bug free code Ret ue wte able to cata.
 → Yiu proren EDD reduce metries,
 OOS was reduced